 Investing in energy efficient appliances is a great idea.
-As cooking takes up a proportion of your household’s gas and electricity bills, getting your hands on an energy efficient oven can save you money, and is better for the environment too.
+As cooking takes up a proportion of your household’s gas and electricity bills, purchasing an energy efficient oven can save you money, and is better for the environment too.

 As with nearly all household appliances, it’s worth starting your search for an efficient oven with the EU energy rating.

-This handy grade helps give you an idea of how efficient the oven will be to run and allows for easy comparison with other models.
+This handy grade helps give you an idea of how efficient the oven will be to run, and allows for easy comparison with other models.
 It ranges from A+++ (most efficient) to D (least efficient).

-While an oven with a better energy efficiency rating may have a higher initial cost, it’s worth calculating how much you’ll save over a less efficient model in the long run.
+While an oven with a better energy efficiency rating may have a higher initial cost, it’s worth calculating how much you’ll save over a less efficient model in the long-run.

 One of the biggest choices to make about your oven is the fuel type.

 Overall, gas ovens tend to be cheaper to run than electric ovens, but the difference may not be that significant.
 Which? have calculated that using a gas oven over an electric oven will save you roughly £20 a year.
-This does add up over the appliance’s lifetime, but you may still prefer to go with an electric model if you want more features or are more comfortable with this fuel.
+This does add up over the appliance’s lifetime, but you may still prefer to go with an electric model if you want more features, or are more comfortable with using this fuel.

 If you’re using a big oven, try cooking more than you need to make the best use of the space.
 You can then refrigerate or freeze the leftovers, ready for heating up on a different day.
 This saves both energy and time.